shom254/dissertation-mgmt-system/README.md

 based on original document and follow-up email, I haved designed the system with requirements/assumptions as follows:

 - support user accounts using password only. session management and api authorization using basic http cookies.
-- 3 types of accounts/roles: student, teacher, admin. each account gets redirected to a different portal.
+- 3 types of roles: student, teacher (user accounts via database), admin (1 "account", hardcoded password in backend). each account gets redirected to a different portal.
 - ONE teacher can grade multiple students' work.

 ### Student